 A water-resistant designation indicates a low level of protection against water.
-Clothing is coated with a substance that helps repel water, but it only lightly treated.
+The resistance comes in the form of coating, or because the fabric has a tight weave.
+Clothing is coated with a substance that helps repel water, but is only lightly treated.
 Devices and other objects may be built with gaskets or other features that make it more difficult for water to penetrate.

-While a brief skirmish with water will likely not ruin a water-resistant item, it will not stand up to being completely submerged or exposed to water for any extended period.
+While brief contact with water will likely not ruin a water-resistant item, it will not stand up to being completely submerged or exposed to water for any extended period.

 Items designated as water-repellent are somewhat better than water-resistant, though the lack of an industry-wide standard of measure leaves the term open for debate.
 Water-repellent clothing and devices are structurally designed and treated with hydrophobic coatings that repel with a thin-film nanotechnology.
 Some water repellent clothing is treated after the garment is made, while other companies treat the cloth before it is fashioned into garments.

 A waterproof designation indicates that the item is completely impervious to water.
+Waterproof clothing is polyvinyl chloride (PVC) or has an acrylic backing to keep water out.
 Waterproof clothing features a repellent coating that makes garments impervious to water.
 While these garments are designed for durability in extreme conditions, the shield is not entirely permanent.

 Years of wear, laundering and exposure to the elements will eventually break down the waterproof coating.
 Due to the expense of the garments, many manufacturers offer warranties that allow you to have the clothing retreated when they begin to show signs of wear.